zuo-ls/dist_optuna_plus_wandb/Readme.md

 ` OptunawandbBase` is a controller to run the trainer.

-` OptunawandbHook` takes over logging, pruning, value reporting stuffs for each trials.
+` OptunawandbHook` takes over logging, pruning, value reporting stuffs for each trial.

 ## Usage

-You can run an example here to see how to tune params while training a CNN on MINIST using the distributed_optuner_plus_wandb.
+You can run an [example](https://github.com/ThisUserIsSuperCool/dist_optuna_plus_wandb/blob/master/src/main.py) here to see how to tune params while training a LSTM on MINIST using the distributed_optuner_plus_wandb.

 ### Step 1: Use the Trainer

-Run ` train.py` to solely enjoy the trainer. see explame here.
+Run ` train.py` to solely enjoy the trainer. see [example](https://github.com/ThisUserIsSuperCool/dist_optuna_plus_wandb/blob/master/src/trainer.py) here.

 ``` python
 class Trainer(BaseTrainer):